rxi/lovedos/doc/api.md

 Sets the pixel of the image at the position `x`, `y` to `color`.
 If the position is outside of the image then no change is made.

-##### Image:mapPixel(fn)
-Takes the function `fn` which is called for each pixel of the image and is given the arguments `x`, `y` and `color`: The position of the current pixel and its color.
-Each pixel will be set to the color returned by this function.

 ### Quad
 A rectangle used to represent the clipping region of an image when drawing.